Struct kernel::process::ProcessStandard

 fn remove_pending_upcalls(&self, upcall_id: UpcallId)

-Remove all scheduled upcalls for a given upcall id from the task queue.
-Read more
+Remove all scheduled upcalls with the given upcall_id from the task queue.

 fn get_state(&self) -> State